artipie/artipie/examples/docker/README.md

     path: /var/artipie/data
 ```

-After creating the configuration file below, Artipie is ready to server as a Docker registry.
+After creating the configuration file below, the configured Docker registry is ready for use.

 Before pushing any images let's pull an existing one from Docker Hub: